kuzzleio/documentation-old/src/guide/kuzzle-depth/roles-definitions.md

 }
 ```

-In the `args` field, we declare the following Fetch Definitions:
+In the `args` object above, we declare the following Fetch Definition:

-* `currentDocument`, which represents the document that the user wants to update and whose Fetch Definition is composed of:
+* `currentDocument` which represents the document that the user wants to update and whose Fetch Definition is composed of:
-  - `index`: the index pointed by the current Request;
+  - `index`: the index where the collection resides
-  - `collection`: the collection pointed by the current Request;
+  - `collection`: the collection in the index
-  - `$currentId`: the document ID pointed by the current Request, passed as an argument to the `get` action.
+  - `$currentId`: the document id as defined in the `get` request
-* `anotherDocument`, which represents another document, just as an example, fetched the same way as the previous one but with different parameters.
+* `anotherDocument` which represents another document, just as an example, fetched the same way as the previous one but with different parameters.

-#### `mget`
+#### MGET

-The `mget` action type takes a list of document ids for entry and returns the list of matching documents.
+The `mget` action type accepts a list of document ids and returns the list of matching documents.

 ```javascript
 {